More about Narcissus

 The Narcissus signifies achievement, charm and good wishes.
 The flower also signifies self-worth, festivity and wealth.
 Back in the Victorian era, the flower would signify a message of 'realistic love'.

 The people with Narcissus as their December birth flower are believed to have strong determination and can fight their way out of hard situations.
 They are self-assured and quite family-oriented.
 December-born people are generally quite methodical and rational in their approach in life.

 Significance During Events & Holidays:

-Narcissus is an ancient flower and is often worn on many significant occasions.
+Narcissus is an ancient flower and is often worn on many noteworthy occasions.
 Narcissus flowers are presented to celebrate a new baby's birth.
 The flower is also used to celebrate major occasions like Christmas and New Years Eve.

 - The flower carries an alkaloid poison called 'lycorine'.

 - Narcissus is also called as Daffodil.